by Lisa Zahran (in collaboration with Team AYEINA)

 Apart from being a role model yourself by trying to practice Islam as much as possible, make sure you provide Islam to children in different forms – righteous company, reading material about the Prophet Muhammad (ﷺ) and his Companions (Sahaba) etc. Otherwise, they’ll make celebrities their role models.

 Friends can have a strong influence on one’s personality.
 So try hanging around pious mates yourself and their friends will eventually be from that company too.
-Show interest in what they do – their hobbies, interests, friends, and education etc. So you can understand what approach to take in their spiritual growth as all kids are different individuals with different God-given talents and nature.
+Show interest in what they do – their hobbies, interests, friends, education, etc. So you can understand what approach to take in their spiritual growth as all kids are different individuals with different God-given talents and nature.

 7. Communicate with them on a personal level:

 Your child should feel comfortable enough to come and speak with you.
 It’s not enough to show them by giving them things, keeping them safe, or feeding them.
 Children require acknowledgment through words just like we like love expressed through words as well.
-Invite them to sit and share their stories about school, passions, dreams and so on.
+Invite them to sit and share their stories about school, passions, dreams, and so on.

 Remember, how Yusuf (as) came to his father narrating his dream and how Ya’qoob (as) advised him accordingly.